A man in a suit is praying.

 Support groups with others who have experienced religious trauma can also offer valuable camaraderie.

-Learning to identify and express emotions in healthy ways is crucial for healing.
+Learning to identify and express emotions in healthy ways is an essential part of the healing process.

 Start by allowing yourself to feel without judgment, and practice sharing your emotions with trusted people.